-Pine Cone Therapies is one of the oldest speech and autism practices in the DFW area.
-The owner and Executive Director is committed to the pursuit of the client’s progress and recovery.
+Pinecone Therapies is one of the oldest speech and autism practices in the DFW and Houston area.
+The Executive Director is committed to the pursuit of the client’s progress and growth.
 Our client list includes families from across the state, as well as, agencies and school districts that include, but are not limited to:

 There is no charge for cancellations received 24 hours prior to the scheduled appointment.
 Failure to cancel less than 24 hours prior to the session will result in a $25.00 cancellation/no show fee.

-Yes.
-Pine Cone Therapies accepts Blue Cross and Blue Shield, UnitedHealthcare, Magellan HealthCare, Cigna Behavioral Health, Optum, Aetna, and Tricare for ABA therapy.
-It is the patient’s responsibility to call and confirm treatment benefits for speech-language pathology services with their insurance carrier, and to obtain any necessary pre-authorizations or referrals.
+It is the patient’s responsibility to call and confirm treatment benefits for both ABA services, speech-language pathology services with their insurance carrier, and to obtain any necessary pre-authorizations or referrals.
 In the event that an insurance company is billed and payment is denied, the patient will be responsible for the cost of services.